emreoz1/Ai_Campers/README.md

  ### Project Content

 The aim of the project is to estimate the approximate cost of a person's health insurance based on the given variables.
 For this purpose, we built the infrastructure of the project with python.
 It is because python has library support and is easy to use.
+We performed exploratory data analysis with the data set given to us.
+We chose the most suitable model according to the data obtained afterwards.

 ### Built With